2014 FC Goa season: Season summary

 Match 8 defeated Delhi Dynamos 4–1 away A brace by Youness Bengelloun, a Robert Pires spot-kick and a top strike by Tolgay Ozbey were enough to seal their first three points on the road.
 Gustavo Marmentini did pull one back for the home side after a penalty was awarded in the 73rd minute.

-Match 9 drew goalless to Mumbai away Yet another goalless draw between the teams, this time in Mumbai.
-May be we might get a result between the two in the second edition of the tournament.
+Match 9 was a 0-0 draw to Mumbai away.

 Match 10 defeated Pune City FC 2–0 home.
 FC Goa took the lead early in the fifth minute through Romeo Fernandes and sealed the victory in injury time courtesy substitute Miroslav Slepicka.

 Match 11 beat Kerala Blasters 3–0 at home Zico’s side avenged their away defeat as they trounced their opponents with a brace by Miroslav Slepicka while Andre Santos added the icing on the cake.
 All goals came in the second period.

 Match 12 beat NorthEast United 3–0 at home Romeo Fernandes and Miroslav Slepicka put ahead FC Goa ahead in the first half while Andre Santos sealed three points after change of ends.

 Match 13 defeated Channaiyin FC 3–1 away The hosts were handed their first defeat of the campaign of home soil by in-form FC Goa who scored again through ‘The Three Musketeers’ Romeo Fernandes, Andre Santos and Miroslav Slepicka.
 Jean-Eudes Maurice did pull one back for Chennaiyin Fc in stoppage time.

 Match 14 drew 1–1 to A de Kolkata away The Kolkata giants could have been knocked out of the tournament if Edgar Marcelino’s wonder strike in the 27th minute would have remained.
 But, Atletico de Kolkata relied on little help from match referee B Toledo as Fikru equalized through the controversial penalty at the cost of Bruno Pinheiro’s sending off.